Tests and diagnosisBy Mayo Clinic Staff

-If your doctor suspects that you have uterine polyps, he or she might perform one of the following tests or procedures:
+If your doctor suspects you have uterine polyps, he or she might perform one of the following:

 - Hysteroscopy.
-Doctors may perform a procedure called hysteroscopy to diagnose and treat uterine polyps.
-In a hysteroscopy, your doctor inserts a thin, flexible, lighted telescope (hysteroscope) through your vagina and cervix into your uterus.
-Hysteroscopy allows your doctor to examine the inside of your uterus and remove any polyps that are found.
-This eliminates the need for a follow-up procedure.
+Your doctor inserts a thin, flexible, lighted telescope (hysteroscope) through your vagina and cervix into your uterus.
+Hysteroscopy allows your doctor to examine the inside of your uterus.

 Most uterine polyps are noncancerous (benign).
 However, some precancerous changes of the uterus (endometrial hyperplasia) or uterine cancers (endometrial carcinomas) appear as uterine polyps.
-Your doctor may send a tissue sample for lab analysis to be certain you don't have uterine cancer.
+Your doctor will likely recommend removal of the polyp and will send a tissue sample for lab analysis to be certain you don't have uterine cancer.

 - Salim S, et al. Diagnosis and management of endometrial polyps: A critical review of the literature.
 The Journal of Minimally Invasive Gynecology.
 2011;18:569.